Coconut Black Rice Pudding Recipe

 • Optional: 3-5 Cardamon Pods, slightly cracked

-2. Remove lid and stir in about half of the remaining coconut milk.
+2. Remove the lid and stir in about half of the remaining coconut milk.
 Cover and cook for 4-5 minutes.

 3. Uncover once more and stir in the rest of the coconut milk.
 Leave cover off and cook for 5-8 minutes more, stirring occasionally, until desired consistency.